yuvaly0/CNCServer/README.md

 - `communication.py`: This file contains the utility functions for message encoding, decoding, and timestamp formatting. based on the custom protocol we wrote.

 ## TODO
-- Add magic number to the header of the protocol to verify integrity
-- Support more commands
 - Support cli usage using `sys.stdin`